Vinpanda logovinpanda

 Can I get a refund?

 Because vehicle history reports pull live data from government databases at the time of purchase, all sales are final.
-We recommend using the free preview to confirm a vehicle has records before purchasing the full report.
+You get 30 days of online access to your full report and can download it as a PDF to keep.
+We recommend using the free vehicle preview to confirm a vehicle has records before purchasing.

 Getting Your Report